niranjanreddy891/Object-Detection-using-LiDAR/README.md

     6. pcl

-Output is shown below as a jpeg format (screenshot of the output LiDAR las file)
+Output is shown below as a jpeg format (screenshot of the output LiDAR .las file)